sg-dev/sg-website/content/news/workshop-on-signed-relation-and-structual-balance/index.md

 featured_image: results.png
 date: 2022-10-16
 featured: true
-title: Signed relation and structural balance in complex systems'' a satellite workshop of CCS 2022
+title: Signed relation and structural balance in complex systems - Satellite workshop of CCS 2022
 description: Are you working on signed networks from a complexity science perspective?
 Submit an abstract and join our workshop.
 projects:
    - alphorn